Independent. Human-Curated. Established 2007.

 What You Actually Need to Know About Each One

-Best of the Web (BOTW) β The longest continuously-running web directory in existence (since 1994), human-edited, paid-only inclusion starting at $199.95/year for standard listings.
-Submission goes through manual editorial review which typically takes 5-7 business days.
-The paid model is what keeps the quality high β it's not a barrier, it's a filter.
+Best of the Web (BOTW) is the longest continuously running web directory in existence (since 1994).
+Human edited, paid only inclusion starting at $199.95/year for standard listings.
+Submission goes through manual editorial review which typically takes 5 to 7 business days.
+The paid model keeps the quality high.
+It is not a barrier; it is a filter.
 If you can only afford one paid directory listing, this is the one.

-Jasmine Directory β Registered as a business in both the US and EU, with strong Trustpilot reviews and 93,000+ backlinks as of early 2026.
-One-time payment of $99 for a permanent listing β no annual renewal.
+Jasmine Directory is registered as a business in both the US and EU, with strong Trustpilot reviews and 93,000+ backlinks as of early 2026.
+One time payment of $99 for a permanent listing, no annual renewal.
 Manual editorial review.
-Notable for its commitment to category specialization and detailed business descriptions, which makes it genuinely useful as a discovery tool, not just a backlink source.
+Notable for its commitment to category specialization and detailed business descriptions, which makes it useful as a discovery tool, not just a backlink source.

-Aviva Directory β Long-standing general directory with strong DR (64) and DoFollow links.
-Categorization is detailed and human-maintained.
-Submission fees are reasonable and the editorial review is genuinely thorough.
+Aviva Directory is a long standing general directory with strong DR (64) and DoFollow links.
+Categorization is detailed and human maintained.
+Submission fees are reasonable and the editorial review is thorough.
 A solid second choice after BOTW.

-Blogarama β Specifically for blog discovery rather than general business listings.
-Strong DR (62) makes it a useful link source for content-heavy sites.
-Worth submitting if you actively blog; less relevant if you're a service business.
+Blogarama is built for blog discovery rather than general business listings.
+Strong DR (62) makes it a useful link source for content heavy sites.
+Worth submitting if you actively blog.
+Less relevant if you are a service business.

-The lower-tier entries (HotvsNot, Alive Directory, Entireweb, AboutUs) still carry some authority, but their value has eroded over time.
-Submit if you have time to spare; don't pay for premium tiers on these.
+The lower tier entries (HotvsNot, Alive Directory, Entireweb, AboutUs) still carry some authority, but their value has eroded over time.
+Submit if you have time to spare.
+Do not pay for premium tiers on these.

 | # | Directory | DR | Free? | Status | Score |